dchang56/chief_complaints/README.md

 `vocab.txt`: vocab used by tokenizer.

-## Using custom chief complaint data
+## Generate predictions for your own chief complaint data

-To run the model on your own set of chief complaint texts, it should just be a simple text file with each row being a chief complaint text.
-A sample input file is provided `test_input.txt`
+To run the model on your own set of chief complaints, it should just be a simple text file with each row being a chief complaint.
+A sample input file `test_input.txt` is provided.

 To run predict.py, use the following template: